dlokas159/Lokas-Daniel-Portfolio/engineering-files/Final-Project.md

   <img width="933" height="705" alt="Screenshot 2025-12-19 at 3 41 50 PM" src="https://github.com/user-attachments/assets/886b3453-45d4-4e01-8b4c-47af7907c736" />

 - **11-8-2025**
   Sketched alternative cup holder and arm joint concepts.
 Considered how center of gravity affects spill prevention.
+Also tested the cup holder by attaching it to a wooden piece and filling a cup with water.

 - **11-13-2025**
   I continued planning the arm structure and thought more carefully about joint count and arm reach.
 I realized that adding too many joints would make the system harder to control and less reliable.
 Also finalized the cup holder mechanism and here is a photo of the file.
   <img width="666" height="571" alt="Screenshot 2026-01-05 at 6 22 50 PM" src="https://github.com/user-attachments/assets/334d9de8-774f-4d5e-abd9-c8d3ce7c96db" />

 - **11-14-2025**
   I looked deeper into how servo motors are controlled with Arduino, including how speed and smoothness can be adjusted in code.
 I also reviewed common servo issues like jitter and overloading.
 This helped prepare me for choosing the right servos and programming safer motion later.

 - **11-18-2025**
   Aaron and I researched different servo motors to see which ones would work best for the robotic arm.
 We looked at torque ratings, sizes, and cost, and compared small micro servos to larger metal-gear servos.
 The smaller servos were too weak to safely hold a cup, especially when the arm is extended.
 The larger, very high-torque servos seemed unnecessary and could move too aggressively near a user.